 If you read my post Inspiration on Location you know I discovered a unique institution.
 I researched the State Colony for Epileptics and Feebleminded near Lynchburg, Virginia.
 Synchronicity struck again.
 First, I learned about Carrie Buck (more on her later).
 Then I learned about the history of eugenics in the United States of America.
 Yes, you read that right.
-Eugenics, here.
-During my research, I learned about Better Baby contests.
-The competitions were part of a movement ’scientific motherhood’ to reduce infant mortality.
+Eugenics, here in the U.S.A.
+During my research, I learned about a bit of arcane history: Better Baby contests.
+Part of the state fair, the babies’ were judged on the state of their health.

 Mary de Garmo (1865-1953) was a former school teacher and social activist in Louisiana.
 In 1980, she formed the Mothers Union in Shreveport, Louisiana.
 The Mothers Union intended to improve child welfare.
 Her desire to improve children’s health was the reason she created the Better Baby contests.

 Better Baby Contests Begin

 De Garmo organized the first Better Baby contest.
 It was held at the Louisiana State Fair in Shreveport, Louisiana in 1908.
 She introduced the idea to Mary Watts who held the first contest in Iowa.
 The antagonist in my story mentions both of these women.

 Initially, contestants were ages 6 to 36 months.
 After 1914 boys and girls up to age five could compete.
 The competitions were aimed at improving the health of future generations.
 They were held at county and state fairs and in settlement houses across the country.

 Based on judging livestock in state fairs, these contests aimed for a scientific way to raise healthy babies.
 This science also determined who should and should not reproduce.
 According to the contest, the genetically inferior included the poor and non-white groups.